Chester Cup Preview, Tips, Runners & Trends (May Meeting)

 Chester Cup Jockey Statistics

-There are multiple leading jockeys in the Chester Cup over the last 20 renewals with Ryan Moore, Jamie Spencer and Jim Crowley having all won the race two times.
+There are multiple leading jockeys in the Chester Cup over the last 20 renewals, with Ryan Moore, Jamie Spencer, Jim Crowley, and Harry Davies having all won the race two times.
 Ryan Moore winners have been with Suegioo (2014) and Cleveland (2022).
 Jamie Spencer's winners have been with Address Unknown (2013) and No Heretic (2016).
 Jim Crowley winners have been with Bulwark (2008) and Ile De Re (2012).
-There is one jockey who has not had the best of times in the Chester Cup, Joe Fanning has ridden a total of 11 runners to the race without recording any wins.
+Harry Davies' winners have been with Zoffee (2024) and East India Dock (2025).
+There is one jockey who has not had the best of times in the Chester Cup, Joe Fanning has ridden 11 runners in the race without recording any wins.

 Here are some of the top Chester Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):